Nissan Almera N16-FL

 Known Problems and Issues +

-Almera (K9K, 2003–2006) — Be Careful: High-pressure pump metal contamination — total fuel system failure, Timing belt breaks prematurely — injection pump, EGR valve clogged with soot.
+Almera (K9K, 2003–2006) — Stay Away!: High-pressure pump metal contamination — total fuel system failure, Timing belt breaks prematurely — injection pump, Connecting rod bearing failure — engine destruction.
 Power: 82 PS.

 Almera (QG18DE, 2003–2006) — Be Careful: Timing chain stretch, High oil consumption (piston rings/valve stem seals), Valve clearance requires manual adjustment.
 Power: 114–116 PS.